drug-design/course/docs/chapters/protein-ligand-binding.md

 #### Hydrophobic

-At shorter distances, and this is the last step of the process, hydrophobic forces become the dominant driving force.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/hydrophobic-44079406'><i class='fa fa-play' aria-hidden='true'></i></button>At shorter distances, and this is the last step of the process, hydrophobic forces become the dominant driving force.
 *[nce]: New Chemical Entity: a compound not previously described.